Start-Security/Online-Assessment-Resources/README.md

 # Free Security Assessment Resources
-Free online resources to assess your infrastructure or home networks, we catalog those that do not require you to install it as a program.
+We are compiling a list of free online resources that can help you scan your infrastrucutre, the list is not definitive and is here as a reference for those that may need it.
+The tools listed here have a free version and do not need an install file, and many of them do not require registration, those that do are labeled as such.

 ## AntiVirus
 - ESET (Scanner)- https://www.eset.com/int/home/online-scanner/